 In the words of one area Superintendent – “For about the cost of a part-time teacher’s aide we can have a full-time social worker who can deliver proven results.
 We don’t even need to provide supervision or HR services.”

-Districts Served: Arlington, Azle, Crowley, Eagle Mountain-Saginaw, Everman, Fort Worth, H.E.B., Keller, Lake Worth, & White Settlement.
+Districts Served: Azle, Crowley, Everman, Fort Worth, H.E.B., Keller, Lake Worth, Weatherford & White Settlement.